riiicil/RJ-Auto-Metadata/README.md

     *   Graceful handling of process interruption (`Stop` button 🛑).
     *   Logs messages with timestamps and severity tags (Info, Warning, Error, Success).
 *   **📈 Optional Usage Analytics:**
    *   Can send anonymous data (like OS version, event counts, success rates) using Google Analytics Measurement Protocol to help the developer improve the application (`src/utils/analytics.py`).
 Associated with a unique, anonymous `installation_id`.
 Can be implicitly disabled by not having Measurement ID/API Secret configured at build time (or potentially via a future setting).
+*   **👁️‍🗨️ Console Visibility Toggle (Windows Only):**
+   *   Provides a switch in the UI to show or hide the underlying console window, useful for monitoring detailed logs or troubleshooting in the packaged application (`src/utils/system_checks.py`, `src/ui/app.py`).
+Visibility state is saved in the configuration.

 ## 3. 🔄 Workflow Overview